Pasteurization Process - Types, Procedure, Myths, and Facts

 Why and How Was Pasteurization Discovered?

-In the nineteenth century, the production of milk had risen exponentially, but it came with a demerit, that is, the increase in the death rate due to an upsurge in the diseases born from milk.
+In the nineteenth century, milk production had risen exponentially, but it came with a demerit: an increase in the death rate due to an upsurge in the diseases born from milk.
 Milk commonly contains bacteria like Mycobacterium tuberculosis, Salmonella, E. coli, Listeria, Campylobacter, and other non-spore-forming microbes that cause food poisoning.
-There was a prevalence of the diseases like tuberculosis, Q fever, diphtheria, severe streptococcal infections, typhoid fever, and other foodborne illnesses before discovering the pasteurization process.
-As the revolution gained momentum widely, the incidence of milk-borne disease outbreaks fell drastically.
-It came as a life-saving method, which led to less than one percent of reported attacks today.

 The milk gets contaminated from a variety of sources, such as: